Rural Community Development Volunteering in Sri Lanka

 What to expect and how you'll make an impact

-As a Rural Community Development volunteer you’ll help with a range of activities based on what’s most important to locals during your time there.
-Duties often revolve around:
+As a Rural Community Development volunteer, you’ll assist with a range of activities based on what’s most important to the locals during your time there.

 Why do Rural Community Development volunteering in Sri Lanka with IVHQ?

 When you volunteer in rural communities in Sri Lanka you’ll be adding value to the local community, while also developing personally and professionally by: